 How Much Should You Feed Them?

-Generally free-range chickens won’t over eat so you can’t over face them.
-If you put too many pellets in their feeder they simply won’t eat them.
+Generally, free-range chickens won’t over-eat, so you can’t over face them.
+If you put too many pellets in their feeder, they won’t eat them.

-Be careful to make sure not to leave any pellets or feed out overnight because this will attract pests such as mice.
+Be careful not to leave any pellets or feed them out overnight because this will attract pests such as mice.